 to the official worksite on a scheduled remote workday with twenty-four (24) hour

 notice.
 Special circumstances may include weatherrelated or technology-related issues,

 When remote workers are required to report to the official worksite on a scheduled remote workday, there is no expectation that the remote worker will be granted a substitute remote workday in return.
 However, with flexibility as a key component of the program, with management approval, a scheduled remote workday may be changed within the same pay period.

 If a remote worker is required to report to their official worksite, they will not be paid or reimbursed for their commute to/from the official worksite.

-Remote workers will be required to utilize technical support (i.e. voicemail) to ensure phone calls related to work are attended to in a timely fashion.
+Remote workers will be required to forward their official worksite phone to the personal phone (cell or landline) that will be used while working remotely and have other technical support (i.e. voicemail) to ensure phone calls related to work are attended to in a timely fashion.